Magnetic properties of chiral EuIr$_2$P$_2$: Summary and Conclusions

 \section{Summary and Conclusions}

-We presented a detailed description of the magnetic properties of the chiral material \Eu.
-We proposed a simplified model with exchange couplings up to next nearest neighbours to describe the interactions between the local magnetic moments on the \Eui\ ions.
-The parameters of the model were estimated using total energy calculations based on Density Functional Theory.
+We present a detailed description of the magnetic properties of the chiral material \Eu.
+We propose a simplified model with exchange couplings up to next nearest neighbours to describe the interactions between the local magnetic moments on the \Eui\ ions.
+The parameters of the model are estimated using total energy calculations based on Density Functional Theory.

-We provided analytical expressions for the ground state energies of the different phases using a classical spin description for the $J=7/2$ magnetic moments.
-We performed classical Monte Carlo simulations to calculate the specific heat and the magnetization as a function of the temperature for different values of the model parameters and the external magnetic field.
-We obtained a rich phase diagram including a generalization of the well known 120$^\circ$ structure in two dimensional systems.
-A collinear antiferromagnetic phase stabilized at finite temperature by entropic effects is also observed.
+We provide analytical expressions for the ground state energies of the different magnetic phases using a classical spin description for the $J=7/2$ magnetic moments.
+We perform classical Monte Carlo simulations to calculate the specific heat and the magnetization as a function of the temperature for different values of the model parameters and the external magnetic field.
+We obtain a rich phase diagram including a generalization of the well known 120$^\circ$ structure in two dimensional systems.
+A collinear antiferromagnetic phase, stabilized at finite temperature by entropic effects, is also observed.
 This results in two phase transitions as a function of temperature, as observed experimentally \cite{franco2021synthesis}.

-An external magnetic field parallel to the easy $\hat{c}$ axis reduces the temperature range of stability of the collinear phase leading to a single phase transition as a function of the temperature for high enough magnetic fields.
+An external magnetic field parallel to the easy $\hat{c}$-axis reduces the temperature range of stability of the collinear phase leading to a single phase transition as a function of the temperature for high enough magnetic fields.
 For the model parameters analyzed in the numerical simulations, the suppression of the collinear AF phase is concomitant with a spin-flop transition.

+We neglected in our analysis the Dzyaloshinskii-Moriya interaction.
+While we do not expect the inclusion of this term to modify the essential features of the phase diagram, it might stabilize a spiral order at low temperatures, possibly incommensurate, with a long wavelength in the $\hat{c}$ direction twisting the spin projections in the $a$--$b$ plane.

-We expect this work to trigger further theoretical and experimental studies of this interesting material.
+We expect this work to trigger further theoretical and experimental studies of this interesting material. \acknowledgements